 Times, they are a-Changin’ sang Bob Dylan.
 Marketers around the world should all be singing the refrain.
-Change is not new when it comes to marketing of course.
+Change is not new for marketing, of course.
 In fact, change is a constant.
-But there is a new force of change in the air and few marketers have fully come to terms with what this looks like.
-That change is the advent of commercial marketing.
+But there is an additional force of change in the air and few marketers have fully come to terms with what this looks like.
+That change is commercial marketing.

 Using the word ‘commercial’ and suggesting that this is something new that marketing needs to get to grips with is probably a bit like putting a petrol canister too close to a bonfire.
-However, to throw sand on the situation up front, we are not suggesting that marketers have lacked commerciality or not behaved in a commercial manner.
-Instead, what we are suggesting is that the requirements of the business for commercial marketing is becoming more and more prevalent and this is a really good thing for marketing.
+However, to throw sand on the situation up front, we are not suggesting that marketers have lacked commerciality or not behaved commercially.
+Instead, what we are suggesting is that the requirements of the business for commercial marketing are becoming more and more prevalent and this is a great thing for marketing.

-At the moment, most companies’ marketing is dominated by creative and brand marketing which reflects requirements to date.
-Over the past two decades, technical marketing has entered the scene but often this has been either a disconnected component of the marketing function or not sat within marketing at all.
-This has often left CRM and customer experience (Cx) as a disjointed silo despite the fact that both are dealing with the same customers and prospects.
-Today, such an approach does not simply look anachronistic but is actually damaging any business that fails to rectify the situation.
+At the moment, most companies’ marketing is dominated by creative and brand marketing, which reflects requirements to date.
+Over the past two decades, technical marketing has entered the scene, but often this has been a disconnected component of the marketing function or not sat within marketing at all.
+This has often left CRM and customer experience (CX) as a disjointed silo, although both are dealing with the same customers and prospects.
+Today, such an approach does not simply look anachronistic but is actually damaging any business that cannot rectify the situation.

-However, the breaking down of customer communications silos, the drive towards customer-centricity and the need to track tangible commercial returns from customer engagement are the key drivers behind the advent of commercial marketing.
+However, the breaking down of customer communications silos, the drive towards customer-centricity and the need to track tangible commercial returns from customer engagement are the key drivers behind commercial marketing.
 The emphasis moving forward will be on how marketing activities feed the rest of the business with tangible commercial results.
-That is at the heart of Intelligent Customer Engagement.
+That is at the heart of commercial marketing.

-The premise of ICE is that all marketing activities, above the line and below the line, play a defined role in the progression of the audience towards the goal within the structured journey.
-This is an important shift for marketing.
-It means that the activities and campaigns are delivered within a defined commercial framework which is the essence of what we mean by commercial marketing.
+All marketing activities in the new model, above the line and below the line, play a defined role in the audience’s progression towards the goal within the structured journey.
+This is an important shift in marketing.
+It means that it delivers the activities and campaigns within a defined commercial framework, which is the essence of what we mean by commercial marketing.